oxagast/kadio/README.md

 3. Click Yes
 4. Station and Decimal - If the station is 103.3 type 103 in the first box, 3 in the second box, hit ok and it should tune to the selected frequency and play sound.
-5. Click app again under Addons to and click No to stop radio playback.
+5. Go to the music tab and stop to hault playback.

 Install the zip file and cross fingers...